-The Ford Figo and Maruti Swift are one of the oldest rivalries in the B segment in India.
+The Ford Figo and Maruti Swift are some of the oldest rivalries in the B segment in India.
 They have been competing for over a decade now.
-In this story, we comprehensively compare the latest iterations of the these small cars.
+In this story, we comprehensively compare the latest iterations of these small cars - Figo vs Swift to see how they fare against each other.

 The Figo is the most affordable and the smallest model from Ford in India, and it has been one of the most revered choices among driving enthusiasts, for the brilliant driving dynamics it promises.
 On the other hand, the Maruti Swift has been liked by many all these years for its excellent fuel economy and sporty design.

-On comparing head on, one can see that the Ford Figo has a clear advantage over Maruti Swift in overall length and wheelbase, and ideally that should translate to more legroom.
-However, with more width, height and boot space, the Maruti Swift offers more shoulder room, head room and boot capacity, though by a very small margin.
+On comparing head on, one can see that the Ford Figo has a clear advantage over Maruti Swift in overall length and wheelbase, and ideally, it should translate to more legroom.
+However, with more width, height and boot space, the Maruti Swift offers more shoulder room, headroom and boot capacity, though by a very small margin.

 |Dimensions||Ford Figo||Maruti Swift|